 How to apply

-If you’re not able to complete your application online, please call us on 13 77 88.
+Applications are now closed.
+If you need assistance, please call us on 13 77 88.

 If you have questions about the application process, eligibility, required evidence or alternative circumstances, see our answers to the most commonly asked questions about the 2021 COVID-19 business grant.